Mozart's Domestic Pets: His Life Companions

 Fascinated by the bird's musical abilities, Mozart brought Stari home, where the bird spent long hours singing and listening intently to Mozart's compositions.
 Soon Stari's repertoire included small snippets of renditions of Mozart's own compositions, particularly the themes from his Piano Concerto No. 17 and a segment of his G minor Symphony.

-The starling's musical skill left a lasting impression on Mozart, inspiring him to incorporate melodies that resemble birdsong in his flute compositions.
+The starling's musical skill left a lasting impression on Mozart, inspiring melodies that resemble birdsong in his flute compositions.

 Did Mozart draw inspiration from starling birds for some of his flute melodies?